uber-web/math.gl/modules/geospatial/docs/developer-guide/geospatial-guide.md

 Like all non-core math.gl modules, this module can be used independently of core math.gl classes.

 - Any input or result vectors can be supplied as JavaScript `Array` instances of length 3, or objects with `x`, `y`, `z` elements.

+## History

+This library was initially developed as a fork of selected classes from Cesium math library, as part of a collaboration between vis.gl and Cesium teams to provide framework-independent, portable support for the 3D tiles specification.

+## Attribution

+This code was initially forked from [Cesium](https://github.com/AnalyticalGraphicsInc/cesium) under the Apache 2 License.